 As I am recovering from the end of my relationship with Barb, music has had a heightened importance in my emotional life.
 I buy a cassette tape of John Coltrane’s 1961 Live at the Village Vanguard and I listen to it endlessly in my room on Pinewood.

-I have the same table that we had the last time I was here.
+I have the same table that Barb and I had when we saw Pharoah Sanders perform.
 Esperanza Spalding is unable to play her bass because of some sort of wrist injury.

 I wheel Bill into his office where we scan his CD collection.
 He always picks out a few tracks he wants me to hear.
 Today he plays a song by Kenny Barron explaining that when the MS finally takes his life, he wants that song played repeatedly at his funeral.